Configure OAuth (Public Preview) for Tableau

-This article describes how to configure OAuth for authentication to Tableau.
-After you complete this one-time configuration as a Databricks account admin, users can use OAuth to sign in to Tableau.
+This article describes how to configure Databricks sign-on from Tableau Server.
+After you complete this one-time configuration as a Databricks account admin, users can connect to Tableau Server using SSO authentication.

 Before you begin